dart-archive/polymer_elements/README.md

 # Polymer elements

-This package wraps the Polymer project's provided js elements, providing the following features:
+This package wraps the Polymer project's included js elements, providing the following features:

  * Because the elements are bundled into a single pub package, you can add